 We’ve narrowed it down to the top 7 best portable infrared spas that will save you space while still giving you the home-spa experience.

-It’s foldable and stores in a relatively small space (about the same size as a very large suitcase).
-Once seated, the pod zips up, keeping your hands and head free to read or watch something as you relax, making it one of the most convenient portable spas.
+It’s foldable and stored in a relatively small space (about the same size as a very large suitcase).
+Once seated, the pod zips up, keeping your hands and head free to read or watch something as you relax, making it one of the most convenient portable steam spas.

 Compact Size – The foldable, compact sauna pod is easy to transport and can even be used outside thanks to the moisture-resistant fabric.

 Relaxing and Soothing whole-Body Therapy – with the heating foot pad for added benefits including detox, increased blood flow, reduced stress, and increased energy.